PaulMainwood/PairedComparisons.jl/README.md

 The package allows each algorithm to be fitted to sets of comparisons and results provided in a DataFrame format, with or without timings specified and then to predict the results of match-ups whether they have happened before or not.

-For each algorithm, the package offers a struct (Elo, Glicko, TS, BT, WHR) to record the state of the paired comparison.
+For each algorithm, the package offers a struct (Elo, Glicko, BT, WHR) to record the state of the paired comparison.
 This is built from the parameters of the algorithm, and the ratings assigned to each player.

 ## Usage